Analysis | 4 takeaways from Trump’s Wednesday coronavirus briefing

 He also declined an opportunity to urge governors who haven’t set up a mask mandate to do so.
 And he pointed the finger at racial injustice protests for rising cases, which researchers have found no evidence for.

-Trump at one point cited the nationwide protests over the death of George Floyd for a rise in coronavirus cases, though as The Post’s Philip Bump points out, there’s no data to support that was a significant source of new infections.

-And he characterized the outbreak in the South and Southwest as “sections of the country that we didn’t anticipate,” despite warnings from health officials, including Fauci, that these states reopening too soon would cause exactly that.
+And the president characterized the outbreak in the South and Southwest as “sections of the country that we didn’t anticipate,” despite warnings from health officials, including Fauci, that states in these regions reopening too soon would cause exactly that.

 4. He continues to push schools to reopen in the fall